Skip to main content

 (Click on an award category for the description and adjudication criteria)

-Sponsored by Global Philanthropic, this award (formerly presented as Outstanding Philanthropist Award) honours individuals or families with a proven record of impactful generosity who, through direct financial support, have demonstrated charitable responsibility at the local, regional, or international level.
+This award honours individuals or families with a proven record of impactful generosity who, through direct financial support, have demonstrated charitable responsibility at the local, regional, or international level.
 Nominations will be adjudicated based on the impact of the generosity pertaining to the size of the non-profit, not the dollar value of the support.

 Nominations should address the following criteria: